Rainforest ecosystems - Minnamurra

 - All weather

-Car and bus parking is available at Minnamurra Rainforest Centre, including designated disabled spots.
+Car and bus parking is available in a bitumen carpark at Minnamurra Rainforest Centre, including 2 accessible parking spots.

 Note that coach bookings are essential prior to arrival.